 Egg Whites and Egg Yolks Can Be Frozen

 Eggs are wonderful frozen.
 For storage, whites and yolks can be mixed or separated, though if mixed, extra air added from beating should be avoided.
-You can add a large pinch of salt or sugar to yolks for every 3 to 5 egg yolks to prevent them from gelling.
+You can add a large pinch of salt or sugar to yolks for every three to five egg yolks to prevent them from gelling.
 Shells must not be present at time of freezing or else the change in temperature that causes expansion will make the eggs break.
 Allow frozen eggs to thaw in the refrigerator only, and use immediately.